The TEFL Academy certification review.

 Ian Leahy from ESLinsider was the person who first started spreading the lie that TTR is run by TEFL Online Pro.
 ESLinsider has also claimed that TTR is run by OISE University of Toronto.

 Ian is notorious within the TEFL world for spamming the internet with his conspiracy theories.
-Pick any Online TEFL program – Ian will have written some trash about it at some time in the past.
+Pick any Online TEFL program – Ian will have written some trash about it in the past.

 This is likely the reason why Ian Leahy and his ESLinsider TEFL program have been banned from Facebook.